Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 - Avocado spread: a surprisingly strong pairing with its green color and fresh flavor!

-Other dishes that go well with curry are mango chutney, jeera rice, aloo gobi, Indian yogurt sauces such as Raita, and mint or onion paste.
+Other condiments that go well with curry are mango chutney, jeera rice, Indian yogurt sauces such as Raita, and mint or onion paste.

 Variations